bucinskasj/bucinskasj.github.io/content/posts/readme.md

 _Interested in creating your own user manual?
 Check out [this article](https://feld.com/archives/2016/04/user-manual-working/)_

-Last update: Jun 17, 2025
+Last update: Apr 7, 2026

 ## About

 Usually, I revisit this document once a year.
-I'm always surprised to see how my approach to product and now company development has evolved.
+Always surprised to see how my approach to product, company and now people development has evolved.
 Every year I learn something new and in a lot of cases those learnings are about things that I should stop doing or pay attention to.
 Sometimes, though, I might decide to include an entirely new section.

 ## Logistics

-- Based in Vilnius, Lithuania
+- Based in Vilnius, Lithuania (again!).
+Originally from the seaside.
+- Deeply invested in building cool products.
+Don't believe in work-life balance.
+I do, however, believe in work-life integration and I'm totally OK working long hours, because I really enjoy what I'm doing.
 - Know how to work across multiple timezones.
 Never had issues collaborating with teammates who are spread across the world.
 It's all about setting expectations and sticking to them.
-- Deeply invested in my career development.
-I do believe in work-life integration and I'm totally OK working long hours, because I really enjoy what I'm doing.

 ## Communication

-- **Internal chat:** If I’m working, I’m on the internal chat system.
-DMs are great, group messages are better, pings in a public channels are the best.
+- **Internal chat:** If I’m working, I’m on Slack.
+DMs are great, group messages are better, pings in public channels are the best.
 I value transparency and being open by default.
 - **Email:** Email is a tool that I chose to master, so I have an "Inbox Zero" policy for all my email clients.
-You will get a response from me within 24 hours no matter what.
+You will usually get a response from me within 24 hours.
 - **Meetings:** Meetings are expensive, take a lot of time and, in most cases, it’s better to send an email, however, I do find a lot of value in casual banter with my co-workers.
 Because of that my calendar is open for you and I trust that you will use your best judgment when scheduling a meeting with me.
+- **Do you have a minute?** Yes!
+Swing by my place in the office and let's discuss or whiteboard whatever is on your mind.
+I'm still fascinated by the office culture and high friction collaboration environments.
+Believe it or not, I have never worked in a proper office until the start of 2024.

 ## Things I value